Life as a PhD Student

 Some PhD students are based at Kew full-time, others part-time or visiting occasionally for a week or month etc, others spend a long placement of six months or a year here during their PhD, and a few work with us entirely remotely, rarely visiting the site.

-Unique resources at Kew (including Wakehurst) include our Collections and Data Resources as well as laboratory research facilities [link to 3 Collections and Resources].
+Unique resources at Kew (including Wakehurst) include our collections and data resources as well as laboratory research facilities.

 These profiles of current postgraduate researchers will give you an idea of the diverse working life of a Kew-based PhD student.